Report on effectiveness of NDV treatments

 It would be useful if a U.S. or international agency took on the role of compiling reliable statistics on how many dogs are dying of distemper.
 The veterinary community may not even fully realize how big the problem of distemper is.

 Any vets who have information about dogs they have treated with NDV-induced serum are asked to e-mail Ed Bond at ed.bond.new.york@gmail.com.
-These statistics will be updated routinely as we receive further reports.
+These statistics will be updated as we receive further reports.

 Report on outcomes from veterinarians